Mature Masculine

 This prevents him from becoming the expert who diminishes everyone around him.
 Listening becomes as important as advising.

 Reverence also shapes how the Magician receives teaching.
-He can learn from anyone—child, fool, stranger—because he hasn't decided in advance who has wisdom and who doesn't.
+He can learn from anyone: child, fool, stranger.
+He hasn't decided in advance who has wisdom and who doesn't.

 Reverence and Death